atsushieno/aap-juce/README.md

 This repo is the place where we have the common JUCE integration support modules for [aap-core](https://github.com/atsushieno/aap-core) (AAP), for both plugins and hosts.

 The entire AAP framework is on early development phase and not ready for any serious consumption yet.
 Everything is subject to change.
 Contributions are welcome but please bear in mind, documentation is poor and source code is ugly yet.
-We have [GitHub discussions for the project](https://github.com/atsushieno/aap-juce/discussions/landing) enabled so please feel free to shoot your questions, if any.
+We have GitHub discussions for AAP enabled at [aap-core](https://github.com/atsushieno/aap-core/discussions/landing) so please feel free to shoot your questions, if any.

 ## Existing ports